cap-js/docs/java/cds-data.md

 diff.process(newImage, oldImage, newImage.rowType());
 ```

-:::tip Draft-enabled Entities
+:::tip Comparing Draft-enabled Entities
-For draft-enabled entities, you may omit value of `IsActiveEntity` in the images.
-If you compare active and inactive state of the same entity using them as an old and new image make sure that
-the values of `IsActiveEntity` is either absent or the same in both images.
+If you compare the active with the inactive state of a draft-enabled entity, make sure that the `IsActiveEntity` values are either absent or the same in both images.
 :::

 In case one of the images is empty, the `CdsDiffProcessor` traverses through the existing state treating it as an addition or removal mirroring the logic accordingly.